ldeloe/VNPMOD-SIC/README.md

 # VNPMOD-SIC
-Process for deriving sea ice concentration labels from VIIRS calibrated radiance (VNP02MOD) and geolocation (VNP03MOD) data
+Process for deriving sea ice concentration labels from VIIRS calibrated radiance (VNP02MOD) and geolocation (VNP03MOD) data.

+We investigated using pixel-wise SIC estimates, derived from the VIIRS Level-1B calibrated radiances (VNP02MOD) and Level-1 terrain corrected geolocation (VNP03MOD) products.
+Following the method presented by Kern et al. 2022 (https://doi.org/10.5194/tc-16-349-2022), top of atmosphere reflectance data from three reflective solar bands (M-4, M-5, and M-7) is used to calculate surface albedo.
+From these measurements, surface broadband shortwave albedo is estimated using the channel bandwidths as weights.
+Thresholds from Kern et al. 2022 are applied to classify pixels as open water or ice.
+Finally, SIC maps are generated at 12.5 km resolution, matching PM products, by summing gridded regions of ice-classified 750 m pixels.
+A visual comparison of preliminary SIC maps was conducted against University of Bremen ice concentration data to verify this approach.